DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 Flank behaviours are defined as `undefined_behave` when none of the rules above are fulfilled for that kmer.

-4. For each kmer (across all genomes), count the number (and proportion) of case/control genome that in which each type of flank behaviour is found, determine the flank behaviour that is associated with case genomes and control genome respectively, including information of where in the genome the flank behaviours take place (in the form of summary statistics of genome coordinates.
+4. For each k-mer (across all genomes), count the number (and proportion) of case/control genome that in which each type of flank behaviour is found, determine the flank behaviour that is associated with case genomes and control genome respectively, including information of where in the genome the flank behaviours take place (in the form of summary statistics of genome coordinates.
 Finally, the most possible genome rearrangement event as indicated by each kmer is determined by the following rules:

 - Define as `translocation` when case genomes/contrl genomes associated flank behaviour include `mv_away` or `swp_flk`.